 Once the width has been extended for your size on the first hexagon, you will crochet the second hexagon to the same point.

 Next, you will measure the neckline and use stitch markers to mark the front on both right and left hexagons.
-Two rows are crocheted from the stitch markers for the front.
+Two rows are crocheted from the stitch markers to sleeve edge for the front.
+The unworked stitches shape the neckline.

 The tops of the sleeves for the back of the hexi sweater are extended by two rows on both right and left hexagons across the full width to match the front.